Conditions for Large-Sample Majorization of Pairs of Flat States in Terms of $\alpha$-z Relative Entropies: Analyzing the Semirings

-In the limit $\theta\rightarrow\pi/2$ the LHS converges to $\frac{1}{2^z}$ and the RHS diverges to positive infinity, leading to a contradiction.
-When $\beta<0$, an analogous argument where we switch around the two states on the LHS of \eqref{eq:alphazrelationship1} leads to a contradiction.
-Hence $\beta=0$.
-In the case of the semiring $S_{\rm m.r.}$, we will show next that the remaining case $\beta=0$ leads to a degenerate homomorphism.
+When taking the limit $\theta\rightarrow\pi/2$, the left-hand side converges to $\frac{1}{2^z}$, but the right-hand side diverges to positive infinity, leading to a contradiction.
+When $\beta<0$, an analogous argument where we switch around the states in the pairs in \eqref{eq:alphazrelationship1eo} leads to a contradiction.
+Note that we cannot rule out the case $\beta=0$ using this method.
+Hence there might exist monotone homomorphisms that are similar to \eqref{eq:tropicalz}, but with $z<0$.

-We now only consider the set $V_{\rm m.r.}$ and set $\alpha=0$ for the temperate cases and $\beta=0$ for the tropical cases.
-Since the calculations for $\alpha=1$ are analogous, we will omit these.
-A preparation channel establishes the following majorization relation:

-Recall the representation \eqref{eq:matrixform} of the elements of the semiring.
-Hence for $\R_+$, we have the inequality